artur-ch-PL/fiManagment/README.md

 fiManagment
 ===========

-Android application to communicate via ZMQ to RPI, and set relays.
+Android application which communicate via ZMQ to RPI and set relays.